 Alternatives to Participating in this Study: The alternatives to participation in this study are not participating in the study at all.
-You will still receive the same treatment and care to which you are entitled.

 New information: Any new information that may affect your health, welfare or willingness to participate will be made available to you.